FAMILY FRIENDLY ACTIVITIES WITHIN THE PEMBERTON ACCOMMODATION REGION

 Set on the picturesque banks of Lake Beedelup, and given TWA Series Race status in 2005, the Karri Valley Triathlon has become one of the premier events on the Western Australian Triathlon calendar.
 Held in February/March each year this event has rapidly grown to be one of the most popular events in WA, proving to be a fantastic getaway for tri-athletes and their families, and for spectators too.

-The Pemberton Unearthed Festival is held every May.
+The Pemberton Unearthed Festival is held every year in Autumn.
 A two week long event that encourages visitors to explore beyond the gate with art, heritage, food, wine and adventure.
 Events include such things as workshops, seeing behind the scenes on some of the areas largest producers, long table lunches, art and heritage trails.

 The mission of the Festival is to open up the region by encouraging visitors off the beaten track to meet the locals at their labours.
 The Southern Forest region, while often visited, hides much of its treasures behind the farm gate, artists studios, and local secrets.
 The Festival aims to open and share these to give the visitor a real taste of life in the region.
 The Festival is a showcase of the regions premier food and wine producers, culinary professionals, art, heritage and natural beauty.